 Wayne Johnston on how one wrong thing can ruin your whole life

 Sometimes life as you know it can change forever.
-It's one of these course-correction moments that opens Wayne Johnston's new novel, First Snow, Last Light, and Johnston gives his protagonist a show stopper.
+It's one of these course-correction moments that opens Wayne Johnston's new novel, First Snow, Last Light.
 Ned Vatcher is 14 years old, and one day, returning from school in early winter, he comes home to find it empty.
 His parents have vanished completely, leaving him abandoned and alone.
 The story follows Ned as he struggles to solve the mystery of his parents' disappearance.

 Setting the tone right from the title

 "Throughout the book, there are moments of intervention when things happen, after which the characters' lives are never the same again.
 Snow recurs throughout as a motif of obliteration, of covering up.
 Last light probably needs no explanation, it means the ending of something — an oncoming darkness from which a character will try to grope their way through."

 Events in life can cast spells on us

 "There are many spells in life.
 There are the spells of hatred, vengeance, lust and greed.
 The spell of the Vatchers is the spell of spite.
 When things happen to the Vatcher family, when they are wounded in life, they become frozen in time.
 They develop a sense of spite against whoever wounded them, becoming these grotesque characters who can't move on."

 The possibility of healing